plone/documentation/manage/deploying/caching/varnish4.rst

 * You can install using packages (RPM/DEB) - consult your operating system instructions.

 * For more up to date packages for Debian you could check: https://www.varnish-cache.org/installation/debian

+* For more up to date packages for RedHat (RPM Based) you could check: https://www.varnish-cache.org/installation/redhat

 * You can install backports